reenadaniel/SentimentAnalysis-Homework7/Readme.md

 ## News Mood

-In this assignment, I created a Python script to perform a sentiment analysis of the Twitter activity of various news oulets, and to present your findings visually.
+This application includes a Python script to perform a sentiment analysis of the Twitter activity of various news oulets, and to present your findings visually.

 The final output provided a visualized summary of the sentiments expressed in Tweets sent out by the following news organizations: __BBC, CBS, CNN, Fox, and New York times__.